 Bottom line: a person cannot go from being dependent on painkillers one day to being clean the next without experiencing complications.
 The withdrawal symptoms that set in are a reflection of the body attempting to function without the substance that was running the show.
 Part of that reset comes powerful, resilient cravings.
 Without professional support or pharmacological resources, ignoring these cravings can be extremely challenging.
-The cravings can continue long past the first few days after quitting painkillers cold turkey, and with each craving comes risk for relapse.
+The cravings can continue long past the first few days after quitting painkillers cold turkey.
+With each craving comes risk for relapse.
 It is important to let the mind and the body undergo this reset without going back to the use of painkillers.
-The back and forth of using and then quitting painkillers cold turkey can increase serious physical and psychological harm and even be fatal in the sense of an overdose.
+The back and forth of using and then quitting painkillers cold turkey can increase serious physical and psychological harm.
+It can even be fatal in the sense of an overdose.

 Increasing odds of severe harm/death

 Withdrawing from painkillers is not associated with severe harm or death, like benzodiazepine and alcohol withdrawal usually are.
 But, quitting painkillers cold turkey can leave a person with symptoms that completely and entirely threaten their wellbeing.
 For example, constant vomiting and diarrhea can lead to dehydration and malnourishment.
 Vital organs can become damaged because of lack of retaining healthy food and water.
 This can quickly lead to more complex issues down the line (such as kidney failure).
 Also, many people who withdraw from painkillers (both under the care of professionals and cold turkey) suffering from suicidal ideations, thoughts, and behaviors.
 In the event a person is experiencing suicidal tendencies, they may go through with one or more attempts, which can leave them significantly injured or dead.

 Quitting painkillers cold turkey is not a recommended practice for these and many other reasons.
 If you want to stop abusing painkillers, reach out for professional help.